Chevron B14 car-by-car histories

 Driven by: Tom Tufts and Thomas Gelb.
 First race: Road America (US R3), 27 Jul 1968.
 Total of 11 recorded races.

 Canadian veteran Peter W. Broeker (Pt.
 Claire, Quebec) bought a Chevron B14 for 1968 and surviving Chevron records imply that it was chassis number FB-68-10.
 Used in SCCA pro events and also in Canadian Eastern Zone Formula Championship and Championnat de Formule du Québec races in 1968.
 Retained for 1969 and raced in the Canadian Road Racing Championship and the Molson Championship, often entered as a Stebro-Chevron.
-Presumably the car raced by Bill Eagles (Lasalle, Quebec) in Molson events in 1970 and in the Players FB series in 1971.
-If Eagles did own it, then it must have returned to Broeker as after Broeker's death in late 1980 the B14 was bought from his estate by Gerry Jones.
-As Broeker had got it back, this is likely to be the "B9/15/17" that Broeker used briefly in 1974.
+Then apparently retained by Broeker until 1974, when he used it in a few races.
+After Broeker's death in late 1980 the B14 was bought from his estate by Gerry Jones.
 Jones sold it to Roger Fountain who moved to England in 1988, and sold the car to Chris Ball who had it restored for HSCC racing in the UK.
 Raced by Nicholas Ball in the 2014 HSCC Classic Racing Car series.

 Joe Grimaldi acquired one of four late 1968 Chevrons to arrive in the US.
 At least three of these were described by Chevron as B14s, including Grimaldi's.
 He debuted the car at Mosport Park in Aug 1968 and raced it twice more in Pro events.
 Grimaldi reappeared in August 1969 with what was reported to be a Chevron B15B which he raced three more times.
 Larry Wright then acquired a Chevron from Grimaldi for the 1970 season which was described to him as a B15 but when Wright advertised the car in 1971, he called it a "late-1968 Chevron FB" which identifies it as a B14.
 Wright traded the Chevron to Charlie Hayes in May 1971 for a new Brabham BT29.